Cyberlou05/Cyberlou05/README.md

 - More coming soon...

 ## 🌎 About Me
-- Moving to Chicago to break into Tech 🚦
+- Have both hands on and enterprise experience
 - Love NYC/Chicago city vibes 🏙️
-- Goal: 115k+ Cloud & Security role by 2025
+- Goal: 115k+ Cloud & Security role

 ## 📫 Connect With Me
 - [LinkedIn](www.linkedin.com/in/louish05)